 Gambrel Roof Examples

-Gambrel roofs are timeless.
-They tie back to colonial America and fit many types of home styles.
+For more than 400 years, gambrel roofs have added a distinctive architectural design element to many types of homes.
 Here are some examples of houses and outbuildings with gambrel roofs.

 A Quaint Cottage with a Gambrel Roof

-This beautiful cottage has gambrel-style roofs that contribute to the quaint look of the home.
-The house is wood and stone, and the roof has a complimentary shingle.
+This cottage has gambrel-style roofs that contribute to the quaint look of the home.
+The house is made of wood and stone, and the roof has a complementary shingle.

 Attached Garage with a Gambrel Roof

 The house pictured has an attached garage with a gambrel roof.
-The area below the roof gives the homeowners the perfect space for an accent of wood siding.
+The area below the roof gives the homeowners space for an accent of wood siding.

-Even though the house has a standard gable roof, they’ve chosen a gambrel for the garage, adding character and curb appeal to the home.
+Even though the house has a standard gable roof, they’ve chosen a gambrel for the garage, which changes the look and feel of the home.

 Gambrel Roof on a Mansion